jtsampson/G2Actuate/README.md

 ## <a name="Customizing Endpoints">Customization</a>

-Endpoints can be customized using ''Config.groovy''', or by using a stand alone configuration file named ``ActuateConfig.groovy``.
+Endpoints can be customized using ``Config.groovy``, or by using a stand alone configuration file named ``ActuateConfig.groovy``.
 You can change if an endpoint is ``enabled``, if it is considered ``sensitive`` and even its ``id``.